xXangel9Xx/poke-api/README.md

 ![index pokemon](https://user-images.githubusercontent.com/58712435/95670035-cda17100-0b54-11eb-9e98-86998f302f32.png?raw=true "index pokemon")

 ## more pokemons
-they are 800 pokemons, for get more displace to down and click on pedir mas and you await to page loading
+they are 800 pokemons, for get more displace to down and click on pedir mas and you await to page loading, some pokemons it not load image, this is because sometimes the image no loading good, by internet or other problems.

 ![index pokemon id 200](https://user-images.githubusercontent.com/58712435/95670050-0c372b80-0b55-11eb-82b3-4063c11b109e.png?raw=true "index pokemon")